OpenPIV/openpiv_tk_gui/README.md

 You can learn more about regular expressions by reading the [Python3 Regular Expression HOWTO](https://docs.python.org/3/howto/regex.html#regex-howto).

-#### I would like to reset my parameters to standard values.

-Close OpenPivGui, find the file `.open_piv_gui.json` in your home directory, remove it, and restart OpenPivGui.
-All variables should be reset.
-Because of the leading dot, this file is hidden on Mac OS and Linux.
-Use `ls -l` in your terminal to see it or select »show system files« or the like in your file browser.

 #### I get »UnidentifiedImageError: cannot identify image file«

 This happens, when a PIV evaluation is started and the file list contains vector files instead of image files.
 Press the »back« button until the file list contains image files.